suurjaak/Skyperious/README.md

 - change, add or delete data in any table
 - execute direct SQL queries

-Skyperious can also compare two Skype databases, show the differences in chats and contacts, and copy any spotted differences from one database to another.
-Skype uses local database files to keep its chat history, and older messages tend to get lost as computers get upgraded or changed.
-Skyperious was initially written to import old chat messages from such files.
+You can also compare two Skype databases, scan for differences in chats and contacts, and copy them from one database to another.
+As Skype uses local files to store conversation history, older messages tend to be lost when computers get upgraded or changed; and message history can even differ on currently active computers.
+Skyperious can restore the missing conversations into your current message database.

-It is recommended to make a backup of the database file before making any changes, as merging has not been extensively tested and might have issues.
+Making a backup of the database file is recommended before making any changes.

 Screenshots and Windows binaries at http://suurjaak.github.com/Skyperious.